 - The Children and Families Act (2014). - Supporting people with a learning disability and/or autism who display behaviour that challenges, including those with a mental health condition: Service model for commissioners of health and social care services.
 (NHS England, 2015). - Building the Right Support.
 A national plan to develop community services and close inpatient facilities for people with a learning disability and/or autism who display behaviours that challenges, including those with a mental health condition (NHS England, 2015). - Future in Mind.
 Promoting, protecting and improving our children and young people's mental health and well-being.
 (DOH, 2015). - Paving the Way: How to develop effective local services for children with learning disabilities whose behaviours challenge (Council for Disabled Children, 2015). - THRIVE.
 Elaborated (Anna Freud Centre, 2016). - Care Education and Treatment Reviews: Policy and Guidance (NHS England, 2017). - Developing support and services for children and young people with a learning disability, autism or both (NHS England, 2017). - These Are Our Children (Council for Disabled Children, 2017). - Good Intentions, Good Enough?
-(Council for Disabled Children, 2017). - 'Good intentions, good enough?'
-The Lenehan review into residential special schools. - Children with Special Educational Needs and Disabilities (SEND) (Ofsted, 2017).
+(Council for Disabled Children, 2017). - Children with Special Educational Needs and Disabilities (SEND) (Ofsted, 2017). - Beyond Transforming Care What Needs to Change (National Autistic Society, 2018). - Learning Disabilities and Behaviours that Challenges: Service Design and Delivery (NICE, 2018).